Last Updated on July 18, 2023 by admin

 Screen Recording Tools For Linux

-- SimpleScreenRecorder: Simple program to record programs and games on Linux desktop.
+- SimpleScreenRecorder: Simple program to record programs and games on Linux desktops.

 - OBS: OBS or Open Broadcaster Software is a free and open-source software for video recording and live streaming.

 - GNOME Screenshot: a Lightweight tool that takes a screenshot of a Linux desktop.

 - Shutter: It is a feature-rich screenshot program.
 You can take a screenshot of a specific area, window, your whole screen, or even of a website and save it.

 Office Packages For Linux ( Alternatives To Microsoft Office)